alvii147/ImageNoiseInterpolation/README.md

 # Image Noise Interpolation

-This repository contains the replication of the color image noise interpolation methods outlined by [this paper](https://ieeexplore.ieee.org/document/1595367).
-See [documentation](https://alvii147.github.io/ImageNoiseInterpolation/build/html/index.html) for more details.
+This repository contains the replication of the color image noise interpolation methods to correct impulsive noise, outlined in [this paper](https://ieeexplore.ieee.org/document/1595367).
+See [documentation](https://alvii147.github.io/ImageNoiseInterpolation/build/html/index.html) for more details, see [report](https://alvii147.github.io/ImageNoiseInterpolation/report/report.html) for walkthrough.

 ## Installation